eevee/camel/docs/yamlref.rst

 As a special case, inside a sequence, you can write a single-pair mapping without the braces.
 So ``[a: b, c: d, e: f]`` is a sequence containing three mappings.
-This is allowed in block sequences too, and is used for ``!!omap``.
+This is allowed in block sequences too, and is used for the ordered mapping type ``!!omap``.

 Block style is actually a little funny.
 The canonical form is a little surprising::